 Dodging to the side, Pakura avoided another tendril of sand.

 He’s tunneling, Pakura realized as the dome began to sink into the ground, the street cracking beneath it.
 The warning bell clanged again loudly.
 I have to tell Baki.

-Flipping out of the way of a wave of sand, Pakura leaped up onto a roof and turned toward the Kazekage tower before disappearing in a burst of speed.
+Flipping away from a wave of sand, Pakura leaped up onto a roof and turned toward the Kazekage tower.

 *_Kumo Embassy, Sunagakure, Land of Wind, EN._*